Black Seed and L-carnitine Mitigate Heat Stress in Japanese Quails Egg Quality Organ Morphology

 Abstract

-Background: Heat stress negatively impacts egg production and health in quails, prompting research on dietary supplements like black seed and L-carnitine for their potential to alleviate these effects and improve performance.
+Background: Heat stress negatively impacts egg production and health in quails, prompting research on dietary supplements, like black seed and L-carnitine for their potential to alleviate these effects and improve performance.

 Keywords